 What does Construction Management do?
 What is Construction Project Management?
-To be sure, there is no one universal construction management definition.
-But unquestionably a significant objective of being an Owner’s Representative is to guard and protect the Owner’s best interests in the project.
+To be sure, there isn’t one universal construction management definition.
+Unquestionably, a major objective of Owner Representation is to guard and protect the Owner’s best interests in the project.
 Of all such interests, none is more important than achievement of project critical success factors and ultimate project success.

 CPM Mechanics: Must Reading for Owner’s Representatives